Last editedMar 20223 min read

 When you take recurring or subscription payments, each customer represents significant long-term potential value to your business.
 Especially when you consider that acquiring a new customer can cost 5-25x more than retaining an existing one.
 On average 30% of churn is involuntary.
 This happens when a payment fails and otherwise happy customers lose access to your product or service, multiplying the impact of that failure.

-Thankfully, Direct Debit is the most reliable way to collect recurring payments, with success rates of 95-100%, compared to 80-95% for cards.
+Thankfully, Direct Debit is the most reliable way to collect recurring payments, with success rates of 95-100%, compared to 80-95% for other payment methods including cards.
 That’s because it’s a bank-to-bank payment method and a “pull” mechanism, which means fewer intermediaries and points of failure, businesses can initiate the payment collection rather than relying on the customer and no expired or cancelled cards to deal with.

 What failure rate can you expect with Direct Debit?